microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingbusiness-list.md

 Namespace: microsoft.graph

-Get a collection of [bookingbusiness](../resources/bookingbusiness.md) objects that has been created for the tenant.
+Get a collection of [bookingBusiness](../resources/bookingbusiness.md) objects that have been created for the tenant.

 This operation returns only the **id** and **displayName** of each Bookings business in the collection.
 For performance considerations, it does not return other properties.
 You can get the other properties of a Bookings business by specifying its **id** in a [GET](bookingbusiness-get.md) operation.

-You can also query for Bookings businesses by specifying a string in a `query` parameter to do substring matching among the businesses of a tenant.
-See an [example](#request-2) below.

 ## Permissions